xerocopy/Image-Segmentation-Sagemaker/README.md

-# Image segmentation project with sagemaker
+# Image Segmentation Project with Sagemaker

 ## In this project, semantic image segmentation is used to discriminate the rotton apple from the good ones.
 The traininig and inference models are completed in the aws sagemaker enviornment.